 Yes!
 Use a plant based protein instead of whey protein powder.
 Then, be sure to use dairy free chocolate chips and non-dairy milk.
 The chocolate chips can even be skipped for this recipe since they are just a topping.

 For a behind the scenes look at Return to the Kitchen, be sure to follow us on Instagram, Facebook, YouTube, TikTok and Pinterest!
 Also, if you make this recipe or any of our recipes be sure to tag us @returntothekitchen!

 Looking for more recipes like this?
 Try out Chocolate Covered Almond Protein Bites, Pumpkin Pie Energy Bites, Peanut Butter Chocolate Protein Bites, No Bake Chocolate Peanut Butter Protein Bars and Protein Packed Oatmeal Chocolate Cookies.
-For more breakfast recipes try our Almond Flour Blackberry Muffins, Chocolate Peanut Butter Protein Muffins, Chocolate Croissant Breakfast Bake, Sour Cream Coffee Cake, Strawberry Smoothie Bowl, Chocolate Covered Strawberry Protein Smoothie, White Chocolate Macadamia Nut Scones, or Autumn Harvest Juice
+For more breakfast recipes try our Almond Flour Blackberry Muffins, Chocolate Peanut Butter Protein Muffins, Cinnamon Toast Crunch French Toast, Chocolate Croissant Breakfast Bake, Sour Cream Coffee Cake, Strawberry Smoothie Bowl, Chocolate Covered Strawberry Protein Smoothie, White Chocolate Macadamia Nut Scones, or Autumn Harvest Juice

 - 1/2 cup oats (rolled oats, quick cooking oats or old fashioned oats)